-My research is focused on the development of novel biophysical tools based on nanophysical phenomena.
+My research is focused on using nanophysical phenomena for the development of biophysical tools.
 In particular, I explore the optical properties of metal nanostructures, so-called nanoplasmonic systems, and their use in biosensing applications.
 I am also interested in developing new nanofabrication techniques, in nanofluidics and in the implementation of surface chemistry to improve sensing applications.

 I am currently pursuing a postoc as a Wenner-Gren Fellow in Prof. Cees Dekker´s group at Delft University of Technology in the Netherlands.
 I was previously in Prof. Fredrik Höök's group at Chalmers University of Technology in Sweden and before that at Lund University at the Nanometer Structure Concortium, directed by Prof. Lars Samuelsson.

 Upcoming presentation at the MRS 2013 Fall meeting (US).

 Oct 2013: I presented our work on plasmonic nanopores at the Dutch meeting on Cellular and Molecular Biophysics (NL) and at Cutting Edge Biomolecular Science (SWE).